wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.IV.1

 <p class=fip id=p1>
-1.&emsp;Our emphasis is now on healing.
+1. Our emphasis is now on healing.
 ²The miracle is the means, the Atonement is the principle, and healing is the result.
 3To speak of “a miracle of healing” is to combine two orders of reality inappropriately.
 ⁴Healing is not a miracle.